baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

           qos: 1
 ```

 According to the configuration of the above, it means that the Remote Module subscribes the topic `t1` from the Local Hub Module, subscribes the topic `t2` from Baidu IoT Hub.
-When MQTTBOX publishes a message to the topic `t1`, the Local Hub Module will recevie this message and forward it to Baidu IoT Hub via Remote Module, and MQTT.fx will also receive this message(suppose MQTT.fx has already subscribed the topic `t1` before) from Baidu IoT Hub.
+When MQTTBOX publishes a message to the topic `t1`, the Local Hub Module will receive this message and forward it to Baidu IoT Hub via Remote Module, and MQTT.fx will also receive this message(suppose MQTT.fx has already subscribed the topic `t1` before) from Baidu IoT Hub.
 Similarly, When we use MQTT.fx to publish a message to the topic `t2`, then Baidu IoT Hub will receive it and forward it to the Local Hub Module via Remote module.
 Finally, MQTTBOX will receive this message(suppose MQTTBOX has already subscribed the topic `t2` before).

 In a word, from MQTTBOX publishes a message to the topic `t1`, to MQTT.fx receives the message, the routing path of the message is as follows.